rita10514/nodejsProjects/CinimaDataMngSite-FinalProject/README.md

 ![usersDB](https://i.imgur.com/rssibm1.png)

+This will be the Admin of the web site.

 Go to CINEMA\data\users.json and change the user id according to your database.

 Create a mongoDB database called cinemaDB with the 3 following collections: